Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 #@SECTION: 2 Conceptual Aspects
 #@SECTION: 2.1 Introduction

 For the sake of a compact description of relevant meta-model elements the discussion and explanation of conceptual aspects has been concentrated in this chapter.
 Reading this chapter is not a pre-requisite for understanding the subsequent chapters.
 It just provides a central place for the detailed description of conceptual aspects used in various other chapters of this document.
 The actual explanation of the concept of a software-component starts in chapter 3.

 #@SECTION: 2.2 Measurement and Calibration
+#@CLASS: DataPrototype
+#@CLASS: SwComponentPrototype
+#@CLASS: SwcInternalBehavior
+#@CLASS: SwComponentType
+#@CLASS: ParameterDataPrototype
+#@CLASS: ParameterInterface
+#@CLASS: PortPrototype
+#@CLASS: CompositionSwComponentType
+#@CLASS: SwConnector
+#@CLASS: RPortPrototype
+#@CLASS: AssemblySwConnectors
+#@CLASS: DelegationSwConnectors
+#@CLASS: AtomicSwComponentType

 #@SECTION: 2.2.1 Basic Approach of Measurement and Calibration

 While performing the calibration process using a MCD tool (Measurement, Calibration, and Diagnostic) the calibration engineer needs to have a speciﬁc insight to the data within the CPU at runtime.

-This insight is provided by access to ECU internal variables (also called measure ments) as well as calibration parameters (sometimes also called characteristic value).
+This insight is provided by access to ECU internal variables (also called measurements) as well as calibration parameters (sometimes also called characteristic value).
 For more details, please refer to [TPS_SWCT_01418]
 The description of measurement variables and calibration parameters is basically the same.
 In AUTOSAR both appear ﬁnally as DataPrototypes.

 #@SECTION: 2.2.2 Calibration Parameters Overview

 A Calibration Parameter is a parameter which characterizes the dynamics of a control algorithm.
 From a software implementation point of view, it is a variable with only read-access during the normal operation of an ECU.
 Characteristics are specialized DataPrototype entities in terms of its associated type but are used in a similar way.

-[TPS_SWCT_01418] Ways to deﬁne a calibration parameter (cid:100) This means that Cal ibration Parameters can be deﬁned
+[TPS_SWCT_01418] Ways to deﬁne a calibration parameter (cid:100) This means that Calibration Parameters can be deﬁned
 • individually for a SwComponentPrototype in the SwcInternalBehavior of a SwComponentType via an aggregation of an ParameterDataPrototype in the role of perInstanceParameter (similar to PerInstanceMemory) (see chapter 2.2.3.3)

-• sharing between all SwComponentPrototypes of the same SwComponent Type in its SwcInternalBehavior via an aggregation of an ParameterDat

-aPrototype in the role of sharedParameter or constantMemory (see chap ter 2.2.3.2)
+• sharing between all SwComponentPrototypes of the same SwComponentType in its SwcInternalBehavior via an aggregation of an ParameterDataPrototype in the role of sharedParameter or constantMemory (see chapter 2.2.3.2)

-• for several SwComponentPrototypes (using the port-/interface-concept with

-ParameterInterfaces) (see chapter 2.2.3.1).
+• for several SwComponentPrototypes (using the port-/interface-concept with ParameterInterfaces) (see chapter 2.2.3.1).
 (cid:99)()

 Figure 2.1: Some Categories of calibration parameters
 Note: the structure of various calibration objects is visualized in [14].

 #@SECTION: 2.2.3 Using Calibration Parameters